 Although the cause is unknown, there's a strong association with tobacco use -- including cigars and chewing tobacco -- and secondhand smoke.

-Veins are flexible, hollow tubes with flaps inside called valves.
-When your muscles contract, the valves open and blood moves through the veins.
-When your muscles relax, the valves close, keeping blood flowing in one direction through the veins.
+Unlike arteries, veins have flaps inside called valves.
+When your muscles contract, the valves open and blood moves through the tubes.
+When your muscles relax, the valves close so the blood only flows in one direction.